Speechbase

 start and end are seconds from the beginning of the returned audio.

-Some providers expose word-level alignment natively (OpenAI, ElevenLabs, and others publish character or word offsets alongside the audio); some don't.
+Some providers expose word-level timestamps natively (OpenAI, ElevenLabs, and others publish character or word offsets alongside the audio); some don't.
 Speechbase abstracts the difference:

-1. Native alignment first.
-If the chosen provider supports it for the chosen model, Speechbase uses the alignment data the provider returns.
+1. Native timestamps first.
+If the chosen provider supports it for the chosen model, Speechbase uses the timing data the provider returns.

-2. STT fallback.
-Otherwise, Speechbase runs the rendered audio through speech-to-text (currently OpenAI Whisper) and reconstructs word boundaries that way.
+2. Timestamp fallback.
+Otherwise, Speechbase compares the rendered audio with the exact source text and reconstructs word boundaries from that timing pass.
 This is fully gateway-side and doesn't consume your provider key.

 You don't pick.
-The gateway uses native alignment when it can and falls back when it has to.
+The gateway uses native timestamps when it can and falls back when it has to.
 The warnings array tells you which path was used if you care.

 The timestamps field on the request controls the behaviour: